 Charlton Road, Wantage, Oxfordshire

-A competent design dating from 1960, located in the Charlton conservation area.
+A pleasant brick design of 1960, located in the Charlton Conservation Area.

 The church of St John Vianney was built by a local builder in 1960.
 According to Canon Turbitt, no drawings were commissioned from an architect.
-Canon Turbitt recounts that the parish priest in 1960, Father Jim Wixted, did not gain permission from the council to build the church, relying instead on lobbying from the local Catholic population to gain acceptance of the finished building.
+Canon Turbitt recounts that the parish priest in 1960, Fr Jim Wixted, did not apply for planning permission to build the church, relying instead on lobbying from the local Catholic population to gain acceptance of the finished building.

 The church consists of a large, four-bay nave of reddish-blue Michelmersh brick, with an open sanctuary at the east end and a two-storey, three-bay entrance porch attached to the west end.
 The nave and porch have long, single-light, round-headed windows, with plain, narrow surrounds of reconstructed stone or concrete.
 Set into the first bay of the north wall of the nave is a brick bell tower with a pyramidal roof.
 This has three stages divided by string courses and window surrounds of concrete or reconstructed stone.

 The west porch is built of the same reddish-blue brick as the church.
 Above the double doors of the west entrance is an arched, three-light window, diluted baroque in character, with a moulded and recessed stone or reconstructed stone surround which also extends to the doorway.
 Flanking the large window are shorter windows of the same style as the rest of the church.
 The entrance is preceded by a shallow-arched canopy supported on metal columns.
 Two bays of long windows (of the same style as the nave) light the north and south walls of the porch.